Yamini2001/DSA-Questions/README.md

 157.  **FirstMissingPositive.java**: Return the smallest positive integer that is not present in nums.
 158.  *FindClosestPerson.java**: Both Person 1 and Person 2 move toward Person 3 at the same speed.
 159.  **MinimumOperationsToMakeZero.java**: Return the integer denoting the minimum number of operations needed to make num1 equal to 0.
-160.  **MinimumOPerationsToMakeArrayZero.java**: determine the minimum number of operations required to reduce all elements of the array to zero for each query.
+160.  **MinimumOperationsToMakeArrayZero.java**: determine the minimum number of operations required to reduce all elements of the array to zero for each query.
 Return the sum of the results for all queries.
 161.  **NUniqueIntegerSum.java**: Given an integer n, return any array containing n unique integers such that they add up to 0.
 162.  **MergeIntervals.java**: return an array of the non-overlapping intervals that cover all the intervals in the input.
+163.  **NoOfPeopleAwareOfSecret.java**: Given an integer n, return the number of people who know the secret at the end of day n.
+Since the answer may be very large, return it modulo 109 + 7.